Jeremy Cumpston: Career

-Whilst in his final year at WAAPA in 1995, Cumpston worked as a GP full-time for six weeks during his holidays to save money which enabled him to produce and then perform in the one-man play Shadow Boxing.
+Whilst in his final year at WAAPA in 1995, Cumpston worked as a GP full-time for six weeks during his holidays to save money, which enabled him to produce and then perform in the one-man play Shadow Boxing.
 He performed in Adelaide and had a return season in Perth.
-This was the first play produced by the Tamarama Rock Surfers theatre company which he co-founded with Michael Gwynne and his sister Zena Cumpston in 1994.
+This was the first play produced by the Tamarama Rock Surfers theatre company, which he co-founded with Michael Gwynne and his sister Zena Cumpston in 1994.

-After graduation, Cumpston obtained an agent which led him to a role with the Sydney Theatre Company's 1996 production of Miracle City, directed by Gale Edwards.
-Next came the lead in the New England Theatre Company's production of Romeo and Juliet and then the role of Mercutio in the Glenn Elston production of Romeo and Juliet in the Botanic Gardens.
+After graduation, Cumpston obtained an agent.
+This led to a role with the Sydney Theatre Company's 1996 production of the musical Miracle City, directed by Gale Edwards.
+Next came the lead in the New England Theatre Company's production of Romeo and Juliet and then the role of Mercutio in the Glenn Elston production of Romeo and Juliet in the Sydney Botanic Gardens.

+Cumpston founded the Old Fitzroy Theatre in 1997 with the other members of the Tamarama Rock Surfers.
+The group continued until 2015.

 In 1997, Cumpston took a role at an Aboriginal medical centre in Sydney's western suburbs while continuing to audition and work on guest roles in Murder Call and Roar.
-The Tamarama Rock Surfers' first Sydney project, Road, directed by Simon Lyndon was produced by Cumpston and he performed in it.
+The Tamarama Rock Surfers' first Sydney project, Road, directed by Simon Lyndon, was produced by Cumpston and he performed in it.
 He then directed Three Strikes at the Old Fitzroy Hotel, which had a sellout season.

-From 1998 to 2001 Cumpston played the "lovable rogue" nurse Connor Costello in the Australian medical drama All Saints.
+From 1998 to 2001, Cumpston played the "lovable rogue" nurse Connor Costello in the Australian medical drama All Saints.
 During his time on the show, Cumpston kept up his real medical career by writing a medical column in a weekly magazine and working in a clinic on Saturdays.

 In 1998, Cumpston directed Pitchfork and co-produced Diary of a Madman.
 In 1999 he is directed and starring in Amco Riders at the Old Fitzroy Hotel in Sydney.

-Cumpston founded the Old Fitzroy Theatre in 1997 with the other members of the Tamarama Rock Surfers but the group folded in 2015.

-Cumpston directed short films 'Free' in 2003, 'The Sky is Always Beautiful' in 2007 and 'The Last Race' in 2011.
+Cumpston directed short films Free in 2003, The Sky is Always Beautiful in 2007 and The Last Race in 2011.

-Cumpston directed the movie "Bilched" that was written by his son Hal Cumpston.
+Cumpston directed the movie Bilched, written by his son Hal Cumpston.
 The film was shot in 2019 and received a national release in Australia.
-At the 2019 Chelsea Film Festival it won the award for Best Screenplay, Best supporting actor (Frederick Du Rietz) and the Grand Prix Best Feature Film.
+At the 2019 Chelsea Film Festival it won the award for Best Screenplay, Best Supporting Actor (Frederick Du Rietz), and the Grand Prix Best Feature Film.

 In his medical career, Cumpston ran a series of cosmetic clinics, Ageless Clinics, across New South Wales.
 In 2020 his license to practice expired and he was called on by AHPRA to provide proof of proper professional indemnity insurance coverage to the Medical Board of Australia.

+In 2024, Cumpston appeared in season 3 of Total Control.